rschmehl/awesco.eu/content/authors/thomas-haas/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

 Thomas Haas is Marie-Skłodowska-Curie Fellow at KU Leuven, working with Prof. dr.ir.
 [Johan Meyers](/authors/johan-meyers/).
-His research is focused on [computational simulation of atmospheric flows](/project/esr06/)  and the effect of airborne wind energy systems on these flows.
-He has published an extensive [wind field dataset](http://doi.org/10.5281/zenodo.1418676) for use in airborne wind energy research.
+His research is about [computational simulation of atmospheric flows](/project/esr06/) and the effect of airborne wind energy systems on these flows.
+As part of this he has published an extensive [wind field dataset](http://doi.org/10.5281/zenodo.1418676) for higher altitudes so that it can be used in airborne wind energy research.
+Fluid dynamics was also the topic of his graduation project at the Technical University of Berlin, for which he numerically analyzed a pulsed impinging jet using also dynamic mode decomposition.